M.A. Programs & Specializations

 M.A. in Counseling with LPCC Intern Eligibility (60 units)

 The Master of Arts in Counseling (60-units) positions candidates for licensure as a Licensed Professional Clinical Counselor (LPCC), thus maximizing post-graduation degrees of freedom as mental health professionals working in clinical mental health and private non-profit agencies.
 Our M.A. in Counseling program is also designed to prepare aspiring counselors for K-12 public, private, and parochial schools.
-As part of the Master of Arts degree in Counseling, (60 units), candidates may select one of the following two counseling specializations:
+As part of the Master of Arts degree in Counseling, (60 units), candidates may select one of the following two degree options:

 This specialization is for candidates who desire to work in a K-12 public and private school settings.
 Candidates will gain experiences that include individual, group, educational and career counseling, college advising, teacher consultation, and prevention programming.
 The completion of this specialization will also result in eligibility to receive an Advanced Pupil Personnel Services (PPS) Credential from the State of California.
 This program is approved by the State of California Commission on Teacher Credentialing (CCTC) and the National Council for the Accreditation of Teacher Education (NCATE).